 TASK Investors Have Opportunity to Lead TaskUs, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 19, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).
+LOS ANGELES, April 20, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against TaskUs, Inc. ("TaskUs" or the "Company") (NASDAQ: TASK).

 Class Period: June 11, 2021 – January 19, 2022